 In fact, this is one area where you will notice the infamous German pedantry.

 A German CV is slightly different from what you might be used to.
 You are expected to present your professional experience in a very concise and to the point manner.
 No need to embellish or exaggerate.
 Employers are only interested in the cold hard facts about your job history.
+Check out this page for CV templates.

 In brief, you have to cram the following into two A4 sheets:

 Berlin is the go-to destination for most foreigners.
 However, the poor but sexy cliché will only take you so far.
 On paper, the German capital seems to have it all.
 A buzzing start-up scene, a global hub for creatives, a multicultural society, open-minded people, and world-famous nightlife — with a low cost of living to boot.
 But in reality, the job market in Berlin is quite unattractive.
 Unemployment here is categorically higher than many other German cities.
 As of 2019, Berlin’s unemployment rate was 8% which is 3% higher than the national average.
 There is a notable lack of big industry in Berlin, which makes it harder to find well-paid, corporate jobs for both expats and locals.
 If you’re a programmer, barista or burger flipper, you’ll be just fine though.
 Adding insult to injury is this 2015 study by Statista which shows that Germany’s GDP would actually be better without Berlin in the picture.
+But don't give up, you will find a job in Berlin at some point if you follow all our tips!

 If your goal is to have a highly successful corporate career in Germany and reach that magical six-figure salary within your lifetime, you will have to look beyond Berlin.
 The Berliners will just think you’re a twat anyway so you might be better off in Munich.
 So, these are some of our top tips for finding a proper job in Germany.
 Once you land your dream job, go get yourself a nice big glass of Weißbier.
 Because you deserve it!
 Then come back and read our post about income taxes in Germany.
 (You’ll be glad you had the beer first.)